petria/hokan_ng_springboot-io/README.md

    First one only need to run once.
    Later one can also be used to reset database again to empty.

-  3) Create initial configuration to connect IRC
+  2) Create initial configuration to connect IRC

-   NOTE: This step should only be done once after the DB has been initialized in step 2)
+   NOTE: This step should only be done once after the DB has been initialized
-         If needed, reset the DB as in step 2) and then do step 3) again.
+         If needed, reset the DB and do this again.

    java -jar target\hokan_ng_springboot-io-0.0.1-final.jar --ConfigInit

    This will ask Network name, IrcServerConfig and Channels to use when connecting IRC network.

    NOTE: when run with --ConfigInit also AdminUserToken will be generated: